Vera F. Birkenbihl: Birkenbihl's learning methods

 Birkenbihl proclaimed that these steps improved the understanding of the language being learned.
 She also emphasised the importance of the feeling for the language, which is acquired through the repetitive listening to conversations of native speakers.
 She also stated that one understood the grammar of the language automatically through frequent repetition of the four steps.

 In order of learning to speak the new language the fourth step provides the technique of "choir-speaking".
 This means to listen to the foreign text and speak along.

 General and esoteric statements

 Berkenbihl was of the opinion that boys are enrolled in German school one year too early and that co-educational classes are detrimental to them.
 This is because, in her view, testosterone and their budding sex drive prevent them from concentrating sufficiently on their lessons.

 In her lectures Birkenbihl intensively focused on esotericism and held the view that modern physics would get closer to the esoteric world view.

 In her lecture "Von Null Ahnung zu etwas Quantenphysik?" ('From 'No Clue' to a Bit of Quantum Physics?')
 Birkenbihl interpreted quantum physical findings from the point of view of a layperson and used them to "justify" (in her own opinion) the existence of paranormal phenomena.
 In doing so she attributed consciousness to the observer and called matter a possible epiphenomenon of the human mind.

+Birkenbihl's approach is criticized in particular for its lack of scientific evidence, "pedagogical irresponsibility" and the promotion of pseudoscience.